The Inflation Reduction Act and Bipartisan Infrastructure Law provide billions of dollars for nature.

 Meet BIL and IRA—two federal bills with forgettable names that belie their enormous potential impact on the environment.

 Kate Golden Digital editor, Wild Billions project lead, email@example.com

-Anushuya Thapa Editorial fellow, Wild Billions lead reporter, email@example.com
+Anushuya Thapa Editorial fellow and Wild Billions lead reporter, firstname.lastname@example.org

 Alastair Bland Freelance reporter

 Elena Neale-Sacks Freelance reporter

 We’re open to new freelance pitches: use our pitch form.